dms120/Lyricorder/README.md

 <img src="images/SideScreen.png" width="300"/>

-Trash - The lyrics will be permanently deleted after the define period on settings
+Trash - The lyrics will be permanently deleted after the defined period on settings

 <img src="images/Trash.png" width="300"/>